Aryank21/aichatBot/README.md

-# 🏏 AI Cricket Chat Assistant
+# 🤖 AI Chatbot — iOS

-An iOS chatbot that answers live cricket match questions in natural language, built with **Swift** and powered by the **Grok API (xAI)**.
+A general-purpose conversational AI assistant for iOS, built with **Swift** and powered by the **Grok API (xAI)**.
+Ask it anything — it holds context across turns like a mini ChatGPT, natively on iOS.

-This started as a standalone prototype of the AI assistant feature I later shipped in production inside [CricDaddy](https://profolio-aryan.vercel.app/) — this repo isolates just the chat/LLM integration logic.

 ---